neijrr/nextcloud_passwords_handbook_ru/Administrators/System-Requirements.md

 | PECL | Curl | Zip, Imagick, Curl |
 | Libraries | - | wbritish, wamerican, wngerman, wfrench, wspanish, witalian, wportuguese |

+### Browser Support
+The webinterface of Passwords for Nextcloud is designed to support the latest versions of major browsers.
+This includes most browsers based on Firefox Quantum (Version 57+), Chromium and Edge.

 ### Wkhtml dependencies
 - libmagickwand
 - libXrender1